 Your contribution helps to support this yearly traditional Cacao Ceremony for the children of the community.
 Donate here!

 The Shipibo are one of 14 indigenous tribes living in the Amazon Basin in Peru.
 They are a shamanically based people, deeply influenced by the power of the plants, animals and natural elements.
 A unique aspect of the Shipibo culture is their woven song tradition.
-The Shipibo record their icaros or healing songs in elaborate geometrical designs that function like a musical score and correlate and interact with the natural world.
-They see the patterns in the natural world and are able to reproduce them for protection, healing, abundance, harmony and a variety of other purposes.
+The Shipibo hear and see the healing messages of nature and reproduce them as healing songs called icaros.
+They also weave these messages as patterns on textiles.
+The elaborate geometrical designs function like a musical score and correlate and interact with the natural world.
+The patterns and icaros have many different purposes, among them: protection, healing, abundance, and harmony.

 Roel (Vichy) is the youngest child of Enrique Flores and Herlinda Agustin.
 He is currently the youngest CSEE scholarship recipient.
 We are excited to announce that Roel has now completed his degree in Business Administration and Finance, and graduated with exceptional grades!
 Budgeting and financial planning are not part of the ancestral culture of the Shipibo.
 The business education and skills Vichy is learning will contribute to empowering the financial management and development of sustainable businesses in his home village.
 Funding Vichy’s education is part of our initiative to help empower leaders with a shamanic foundation to control their future and have the financial security to protect their heritage.
 Our goal was met and we were able to raise a monthly scholarship of $600 per month to cover his educational and living expenses.